Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

 4.1.3.3 Verification of the Batch-Reduce GEMM kernel
 ------------------------------------------------------

-Similar to the GEMM kernel, we also tested our implementation of the batch-reduce GEMM.
+Similar to the ``GEMM`` kernel, we also tested our implementation of the batch-reduce GEMM.
-We executed several initializations of our kernel, using a similar approach to the testing of the GEMM kernel.
+We executed several initializations of our kernel, using a similar approach to the testing of the ``GEMM`` kernel:

 .. code:: cpp